vivzero/LG-14U530-OpenCore/README.md

 - Secure Boot Option: Off

 ## Reported Issues
-- Some features won't work: DGPU, SD Card reader, most of function keys, and hibernation.
+- Some features won't work: DGPU, SD Card reader, and hibernation.
 - VGA Output works, but it has several problems related to lid and sleeping.
 - If you attempt to hibernation, mPCIe Device (WLAN) will be disabled.
-- Itlwm, for Intel WLAN, has some problems: Wi-Fi is gone after sleeping. unstable Bluetooth with Wi-Fi.
+- Itlwm, for Intel WLAN, has some problems: Wi-Fi is gone after sleeping..
+Bluetooth is unstable..
+- Disk partition speed is very slow. (a few minutes)